kjhealy/vsd_old/content/class/01/work.markdown

 ## Install R, RStudio, and the required packages

-- See the instructions in this week's [code section](../code/) describing how to do this.
+-   See the instructions in this week’s [code section](../code/) describing how to do this.